GLOBAL MARKETS-Stocks gain on ECB stimulus hopes, U.S. economic data

 NEW YORK, Aug 26 (Reuters) - Worldwide stock indexes rose on Tuesday and European bond yields fell on expectations of more stimulus from the European Central Bank, while strong U.S. data on durable goods and consumer confidence underpinned U.S shares.

-The benchmark S&P 500 held above the 2,000 mark, after first breaching that milestone on Monday, and hit a record high.
+The benchmark S&P 500 topped the 2,000 mark, after first breaching that milestone on Monday, and hit a record high.
 The Dow also hit an intraday record.

 Speculation grew that the European Central Bank is preparing a program of large-scale asset purchases to weaken the euro and try to jump-start growth in the struggling euro zone.
 Those expectations have bolstered European bond and stock markets since Friday, when ECB President Mario Draghi hinted at a policy shift in a speech in Jackson Hole, Wyoming.